 Official Name Event level ROAR Membership

-Designated ROAR Official 3,4,5 Full
+Designated ROAR Official 3,4 Full

+Designated NOAN Official 5 Full - Excomm or Representative

-1,2,3 Full
+Race Director 1,2,3 Full

-Race Director 5 Full for minimum 1 year in the
+ace Director 5 Full - Excomm or Representative

-past 3 years

-3 Suggested Full

-Referee 5 Mandatory Full for minimum 1 year in the

-- past 3 years
+Referee 3, 4, 51 Full

+Official Name Event level ROAR Membership

 Technical Inspectors All Full

 Scorekeepers All Full

-Registration Controller 2,3,4,5 Full
+Registration Controller All Full

-Radio Impound Deputies 3,4,5 Full or single-event
+Radio Impound Deputies 3,4,5 Single-event

-Track maintenance (non-official) All Full or single-event
+Track maintenance (non-official) All Single-event

 Snack Sales (non-official) All None

 Sanitary & facility maintenance (non-official) All None

 Crowd Control (non-official) 3,4,5 None

-Announcers (other than the Officials named 2,3,4,5 None

-above)

-1.6.6 Authorities and Responsibilities:

-- 1.6.6.1 The Race Director and Referee are responsible for making immediate official judgments and/or applying penalties according to the ROAR rules through the course of an event. - 1.6.6.2 In the event of disagreements among Officials, the final decision lies with the Official highest on the chain of command (listed in 1.6.11) who witnessed the incident. - 1.6.6.3 The Designated ROAR Official, Race Director, and Referee may not hold any other duties.
+- 1.6.6 Authorities and Responsibilities: - 1.6.6.1 The Race Director and Referee are responsible for making immediate official judgments and/or applying penalties according to the ROAR rules through the course of an event. - 1.6.6.2 In the event of disagreements among Officials, the final decision lies with the Official highest on the chain of command (listed in 1.6.11) who witnessed the incident - 1.6.6.3 The Designated ROAR Official, Race Director, and Referee may not hold any other duties.
 Other Officials may assume more than one duty if necessary, although one Official per duty is ideal.
-For Levels 3-4 events these officials may race or participate but only if they have an announced co-official who will assume those duties when the participation takes place.
-The DRO and race director may be the same person at Level 5 RMT National events. - 1.6.6.4 The Designated ROAR Official, Race Director, and Referee cannot race or participate as a pit person in the hot pit area in Level 5 events at which they are officiating.
+For Levels 3-4 events these officials may race or participate but only if they have an announced co-official who will assume those duties when the participation takes place - 1.6.6.4 The Designated ROAR Official, Race Director, and Referee cannot race or participate as a pit person in the hot pit area in Level 5 events at which they are officiating.
 The DRO, Race Director, and the Referee will be acknowledged at the first drivers' meeting.
 If these officials require relief from their duties a public announcement shall be made naming their replacement. - 1.6.6.5 The ROAR Officials at level 3-5 events represent ROAR and therefore have taken the responsibility to ensure that the ROAR rules are interpreted and applied correctly.
-This person is the Senior Official at the event.

-- 1.6.7 The Race Director, Designated ROAR Official, and/or Referee will have the authority to penalize or disqualify any driver for the violation of these rules, including any of the special rulings described in 1.2.7 and 1.2.8 above. - 1.6.8 The Race Director will have overall responsibility for the conduct of an event according to these rules. - 1.6.9 Race personnel will be directly responsible to the Race Director.
+This person is the Senior Official at the event. - 1.6.7 The Race Director, Designated ROAR Official, and/or Referee will have the authority to penalize or disqualify any driver for the violation of these rules, including any of the special rulings described in 1.2.7 and 1.2.8 above. - 1.6.8 The Race Director will have overall responsibility for the conduct of an event according to these rules. - 1.6.9 Race personnel will be directly responsible to the Race Director.
 The Race Director is responsible to the Designated ROAR Official during the event and ultimately to the ROAR Executive Committee. - 1.6.10 Any finding, penalty, or disqualification assessed at an event is final for that event, but will not imply or create a precedent for any other event unless specifically confirmed as such by the ROAR Executive Committee. - 1.6.11 For procedural and technical rulings and policies at an event, the chain of command and authority, from lowest to highest, is: (1) Race Official; (2) Race Director; (3) Designated ROAR Official.